tymyrddin/ics-access-simlab/docs/ARCHITECTURE.md

 The orchestrator and Makefile currently expect a single `ctf-config.yaml` path.
-When a second domain config is created, the first change needed is a `CONFIG=` parameter on `make generate` so that each domain can be built independently from its own config directory.
+When a second domain config is created, the first change needed is a `CONFIG=` parameter on `make generate` so that each domain can be built independently of its own config directory.